programmfabrik/easydb-documentation/en/webfrontend/datamanagement/features/export/export.md

 |![Done](export_status_done.png)|Exports are finished.|
 |![Failed](export_status_failed.png)|Exports have been terminated due to errors.|

 The export list shows all exports and failed downloads.
-If you hold the <code class="button">ALT</code> key while opening the export manager, the successful downloads are also included in the list.
+If you press the <code class="button">ALT</code> key while opening the export manager, the successful downloads are also included in the list.

 Detailed information on the export history can be viewed via the Export Manager